daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-23-Using-NumPy-to-Compute-Large-Scale-Planetary-Volumes.md

 Implications for business - resource management

-###### Key Take-Aways: Using NumPy to perform mathematical operations on vectors is far more efficient than looping!
+###### Key Take-Aways: Using NumPy to perform mathematical operations on vectors is far more efficient than looping and conserves valuable resources!